rmya/rmya/README.md

 👋 Welcome to my repository

-## I`m Computer Engineer, Android Developer
+## I`m Computer Engineer
-- 🔭 I’m currently working on **Android**
-- 🥅 2021 Goals: Learning as much as I can, improving myself and realizing my dreams
+- 🥅 2022 Goals: Learning as much as I can, improving myself and realizing my dreams

 ### Connect with me: